-Due to the clarity provided by the new laws, we believe it is likely that banks and other financial institutions will begin showing a preference for power of attorney documents executed under the new law.
+Due to the clarity provided by the new laws, we believe it is likely that banks and other financial institutions will begin showing a preference for the power of attorney documents executed under the new law.

 As a result of the new law, we recommend residents of North Carolina update their existing Durable Power of Attorney document.
 As before, you need to make sure you have a powerful power of attorney.